rebus-org/Rebus.SimpleInjector/README.md

 1. The container resolves the `IBus` instance, or
 1. You call the `container.StartBus()` extension method

+so you should probably always remember to call `container.StartBus()` when your application starts (after it has finished making ALL of its container registrations).

 ### So why is it different from all the other container adapters?

 Beacuse SimpleInjector is very opinionated about its registration API and Rebus is pretty loose about it :)